owenlinmz/something_helpful/change_git_author/README.md

 ## Step 2

-If you want to change the last two commit, type `git rebase -i HEAD~2`
+If you want to change the last two commit from old author to new author, type `git rebase -i HEAD~2`

 You can see